What is a Testicular Biopsy?

 A testicular biopsy may be used to:

-- retrieve sperm for use in IVF.
-This is done if sperm is being made in the testicles but not present in the semen.
+- Retrieve sperm for use in IVF.
+This may be required in circumstances where sperm are being produced in the testicles but are not present in the semen,

 What does a testicular biopsy involve?